anespoul34/angular15-firestore7.5-template/README.md

 # AngFire

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

 ## Installation

 Run `npm install`.
-You need to setup your firebase configuration in an environment.ts file.
+You also need to setup your firebase configuration in an environment.ts file.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

 ## Development server